q1248807225/mk-gpt/pet-server/README.md

 # Pet Server

-A simple Spring Boot backend that now also serves the Vue frontend.
+A simple Spring Boot backend providing REST APIs for the pet.

 ## Running